Shopify/hydrogen-v1/docs/framework/forms.md

 </aside>

-Within a Hydrogen App, [Server components](https://shopify.dev/custom-storefronts/hydrogen/framework/work-with-rsc#fetching-data-on-the-server) are used to fetch data and [API Routes](https://shopify.dev/custom-storefronts/hydrogen/framework/routes#api-routes) to mutate data.
-The `Form` component provides a declarative way to send data to API Routes, and re-render server components.
+Within a Hydrogen app, [server components](https://shopify.dev/custom-storefronts/hydrogen/framework/work-with-rsc#fetching-data-on-the-server) fetch data and [API routes](https://shopify.dev/custom-storefronts/hydrogen/framework/routes#api-routes) mutate data.
+The `Form` component provides a declarative way to send data to API routes and re-render server components.
+Hydrogen's `Form` component mimics the functionality of a native `<form>` element, while providing an enhanced experience with client-side JavaScript.

-## HTML `<form>`
+## HTML `form` element

-The `Form` builds upon native `<form>` elements:
+The `Form` component builds on the native HTML `<form>` element.
+The following is an example:

 {% codeblock file, filename: 'index.html' %}